-Economic profit is the difference between the revenue obtained from the sales of products or services and costs spent to produce them including opportunity costs (which are benefits a company loses because of not choosing a different alternative) and explicit costs (expenses on lease payments, inventory, raw materials, and utilities).
+Economic profit is the difference between the revenue obtained from the sales of products or services and costs spent to produce them, including opportunity costs (benefits a company loses because of not choosing a different alternative) and explicit costs (expenses on lease payments, inventory, raw materials, and utilities).

 In this article, we’ll uncover the importance of economic profit, figure out the difference between economic and accounting profit, and get to know how to calculate the measure.

 Economic profit is crucial because it helps assess a company’s profitability and financial performance.
 It shows whether a particular business can cover its expenses and bring revenue to stakeholders.
 According to this measure, brands are successful only when they bring wealth to the parties involved.
 By estimating the measure, entrepreneurs determine their primary sources of big financial profits and the costs incurred by their company.

 Although the process is considered time-consuming, it helps estimate a possible profit a certain brand can obtain.
 It’s done by reviewing any alternative options that stakeholders decided not to undertake for some reason.
 When companies want to compare the revenues they could obtain from different options, they use economic profit.

 Now that you know why economic profit is essential, let’s make the difference between economic and accounting profit clear.

 Both economic and accounting profits are estimated by subtracting the expenditures on raw materials, wages, inventory, utilities, marketing, and transportation from the revenue a company manages to receive.
 However, to estimate economic profit, a manager also needs to know the opportunity costs to subtract them from the revenue as well.
 Businesses also use the measure to decide whether to enter, stay, or leave the market.